Gusi/docs.everlaps.com/docs/en/user-guide/races.md

 	- **Vehicle number to ranking**: Copies vehicle number to ranking value.
 	- **Consecutive vehicle numbers**: Re-numbers complete list of vehicles from 1 onward by order of ranking.

-- &fa-search; **(Search)**: Performs a search among the drivers registered showing those whose data fields (Name, Surname, Nick name, etc...) match totally or partially with the text introduced in the search field.
+- :fontawesome-solid-magnifying-glass: **(Search)**: Performs a search among the drivers registered showing those whose data fields (Name, Surname, Nick name, etc...) match totally or partially with the text introduced in the search field.

 ##### Fields